Hobby vs Retail Baseball Card Boxes: Every Format Explained (With Real Card Counts)

 Jumbo / HTA boxes — hobby, supersized

-Jumbos (2024 Series 1 jumbo) pack enormous packs (often 40+ cards each) with multiplied hit guarantees — flagship jumbos typically promise multiple autos/relics per box.
-Cost-per-hit is often the best in the lineup, and set builders love that one jumbo box nearly completes a base set.
+Jumbos (2024 Series 1 jumbo) pack enormous packs with multiplied hit guarantees — flagship jumbos typically promise multiple autos/relics per box.
+Cost-per-hit is often the best in the lineup, and set builders love that a single jumbo carries a base-set build most of the way in one purchase: the 2024 Series 1 jumbo is listed at 400 cards against a 350-card base run, so you finish the night holding a large fraction of the checklist plus doubles.

 Best for: completing a set AND landing hits in one purchase.